 Suggestions on boats, equipment, weather forecasting, security and communications will also be included.
 Liza met her husband Andy met in the Caribbean, was married aboard the classic yacht Ticonderoga and has spent many years there running charter boats, leading charters, completing deliveries and extensively cruising on their own boat both on and away from the typical Caribbean cruising routes.

-Presented by: Liza Copeland on Friday at 10 am, and on Saturday at 1 pm
+Presented by: Bob Williams on Friday at 10 am, and Saturday at 2:45 pm

 "You can cruise the Chesapeake your whole life and almost never have to visit the same place twice.”
 This is how John Stefancik begins his seminar about cruising the Bay.
 The Chesapeake has so much cruising area, and so many towns to visit, with such a diversity of scenery packed into a mid-sized region that boaters can literally get lost in between skyscrapers and rolling farmland in the very same day aboard.